 There is a higher risk of robbery at main rail stations and on all train services, especially overnight sleeper trains.
 You are most at risk while boarding and leaving trains.

 Be careful with leaving drinks or food unattended and beware of accepting drinks from casual acquaintances.
 There have been a small number of reports of drinks being spiked and visitors having their valuables stolen.

 Generally, there is a low threat from terrorism in Poland, but you should be aware of the global risk of indiscriminate terrorist attacks which could be in public places, including in places frequented by expatriates and foreign travellers.

 Driving on Polish roads can be hazardous.
 Local driving standards are poor: speed limits, traffic lights and road signs are often ignored, speeding and risky overtaking is common and some drivers don’t indicate before manoeuvring.
 Be prepared for diversions due to numerous roadworks.

 Poland is a major east-west transit route for heavy vehicles.
 There are few dual carriageways and even main roads between major towns and cities can be narrow and poorly surfaced.
-Streetlights, even in major cities, are weak.
+Streetlights, even in major cities, can be weak.

 A system of toll collection is in place on selected sections of motorways, expressways and national roads.
 You can use cash or cards to pay the toll charge.

 According to EU law, driving licences issued by any EU member state are mutually recognised in other EU member states.
 It is a legal requirement to carry a driving licence, ID, original vehicle-registration papers, ownership documents and insurance papers at all times.
 You will need to present these documents if you are stopped by the police and when crossing non-Schengen borders.
 This also applies to rental vehicles.
 If you do not have these papers the police may impound your vehicle and charge you for this.
 All vehicles driven on public roads in Poland must meet local technical requirements.